giantswarm/docs/src/content/tutorials/continuous-deployment/apps/automatic_updates_appcr.md

     EOF
     ```

-    __Note__: the `filterTags` is processed first and gives the opportunity to filter the image tags before they are considered by the policy rule.
+    __Note__: the `filterTags` is processed first and gives the opportunity to filter the image tags before they're considered by the policy rule.
 Here, it's used to skip the heading `v` in the version upon passing it to the policy.

     Check [Flux docs](https://fluxcd.io/docs/components/image/imagepolicies/#examples) for more examples of possible policies.